Emanuel; God with us: You can ‘Cancel’ Christmas – but you can’t ‘Cancel’ Christ!

 Isaiah 9:1,6

-Maybe you have picked up in the news recently about the data from the ‘UK Census 2021’ in relation to religion.
+Maybe you have picked up on the data from the ‘UK Census 2021’ in relation to religion.
 The data shows that those who identify as Christian stands at 46.2%, the next, as Muslim at 6.5%, then, as Hindu at 1.7% and other religions at less than one percent each.
-Its fairly obvious that Christianity is still the largest religion by a huge margin.
+It’s fairly obvious that Christianity is still the largest religion by a huge margin.

 Now, if you fudge the figures by including those who declare no religion at 37.2% and add those to the non-Christian religions, you come out at 47.9% (the remaining 5.9% declining to answer).
 Some have taken this to suggest that Christianity is no longer the dominant religion and are calling for us to cancel Christmas (ironically under the banner of inclusion) so as not to favour it, over other festivals.
 It seems an irony to me that those who claim to have no religion would pit themselves alongside other religions against Christianity (I would in-fact argue that they were right, in that it is inherent for all humans to buy into a belief system of some sort or another, since our primary need is that of meaning and purpose – it’s not possible to live in a vacuum devoid of religious tendencies).

-Mark Dolan of GB News (not a Christian as far as I know or as I understand it), has said: “To cancel Christmas in Britain would be like cancelling Diwali in India, or the Chinese New Year in China,”and added the sentiment that “Christmas has always been a light in a time darkness.”
-I don’t think he realised how close to the truth he was, although, it is obvious that he is not referring to Jesus as the light, but that Christmas as a festival brings light and joy to the yearly calendar, so to speak – and this despite personal convictions regarding religious belief – and that life in general would be the worse for not having it.
+A well known commentator on GB News (not a Christian as far as I know), has said: “To cancel Christmas in Britain would be like cancelling Diwali in India, or the Chinese New Year in China,”and added the sentiment that “Christmas has always been a light in a time darkness.”
+I don’t think he realised how close to the truth he was, although, it is obvious that he is not referring to Jesus as the light, but that Christmas as a festival brings light, joy and hope to the yearly calendar, so to speak and that life in general would be the worse for not having it.
 Christmas is a wonderful time of the year for most of us, and is a wonderful reminder of God’s coming in Christ – as well as a nice break from normal life and a time to celebrate and enjoy family and friends.
+Notwithstanding, of course, that the real story behind Christmas is lost on many despite the joy it brings each year.

-It’s not an exaggeration, and should be self-evident, to state that the coming of Christ has changed the very fabric of the societies where it has had the most influence.
-Before Christ, there were no such things as human rights: the stronger protecting the weaker; the help of the downtrodden and less fortunate; life was cheap; people were more of a commodity!
+It’s not an exaggeration, and should be self-evident, to state that the coming of Christ has indeed changed the very fabric of the societies where it has had the most influence.
+Before Christ, there were no such things as human rights: the stronger protecting the weaker or the help of the downtrodden and less fortunate; instead, life was cheap and people were more of a commodity!

 Jesus demonstrated this reversal over and over again as He healed the sick, healed the lame and ate with sinners.
 We have seen the church demonstrate these principles through the ages bringing wholesale change to the world about them.
 All these things are but a taster of all that we will enjoy at His second Advent, when all things are renewed; all things made right side up.

-So, you may hear news that some will try to cancel Christmas and begin to worry, but there is no cause for concern; we have better news: we don’t need Christmas for Christ to have come.
+So, you may hear news that some will try to cancel Christmas and you might begin to worry, but there is no cause for concern; we have better news: we don’t need Christmas for God to have come in the flesh.
 The story of Jesus’s birth will still be told and bring hope to many, and of course, God is still in control of history:

 “Why do the nations rage and the peoples plot in vain?
 The kings of the earth set themselves, and the rulers take counsel together, against the LORD and against his Anointed, saying, “Let us burst their bonds apart and cast away their cords from us.”
 He who sits in the heavens laughs; the Lord holds them in derision.”